octopus-network/octopus-appchain-anchor/README.md

   * If fail:
     * Generate log: `Failed to mint <appchain_id> native token to <receiver_id>.
 Amount: <amount>`

-### Burn appchain native token
+### Burn wrapped appchain token

 This action needs the following parameters:

 * `receiver_id`: The account id of receiver on the appchain.
-The receiver should receive a certain amount (which is equals to `amount`) of appchain native token.
+The receiver should receive a certain amount (which is equals to `amount`) of wrapped appchain token.
-* `amount`: The amount of appchain native token to burn.
+* `amount`: The amount of wrapped appchain token to burn.

 Processing steps: